tezedge/tezedge/drone_ci/README.md

 ### 4. Fork and clone the forked tezedge repository.

-Fork is important if you want to run your own CI environment as the dronce CI runs builds via github webhooks.
+Fork is important if you want to run your own CI environment as the drone CI runs builds via github webhooks.

 ```
 $ git clone https://github.com/tezedgeUser/tezedge.git